6e

 Probate Documents That Present a Sanitized Record

 The legal documents from 1995–1996 show no trace of the emotional upheaval beneath the surface.
 Letters informed heirs-at-law that they would not receive anything under the will.
 A Notice of Disallowance barred any claims unless filed within a strict deadline.
 Vehicles, bank accounts, stock shares, and an extensive catalog of patents and trademarks were listed cleanly in an inventory.
 The probate system functioned with mechanical efficiency.
 Lawyers followed protocol, deadlines were enforced, and the estate was settled.
 Yet the legal process’s calm exterior concealed a family fracture that could not be resolved through statutory procedures.
-The law recorded the outcome, not the trauma.

 The Next Generation Inherits the Consequences